dindinet/event-hugo-netlifycms/content/_index.md

         title: Full Ticket
         subtitle: April 14 - 16
         title_align: left
-        content: |-
+        content: >-
-          ---
-          ### $139

-          HD quality for Base camp and Summit tracks

-          * Interactive sessions with speakers
-          * Conference Stickers & more sent to your home
+          ---### $139HD quality for Base camp and Summit tracks* Interactive sessions with speakers* Conference Stickers & more sent to your home* Q&A with speakers* Certificates on Workshops* Technology discussion rooms
-          * Q&A with speakers
-          * Certificates on Workshops
-          * Technology discussion rooms
         content_align: left
         actions:
           - type: action